awaregroup/IIALab/labs/Lab05.md

 ### 2.3 - Build & Test the sample

 1. Open a Command Prompt window and enter the following 4 lines of commands, **one after the other**.
-These commands build, then runs the application using our machine learning model and the images in the `C:/images` folder as the test data:
+These commands build and package the application into a release folder then runs the application using our machine learning model and the images in the `C:/images` folder as the test data:

 ```
 cd C:\Labs\Content\src\IoTLabs.CustomVision
-dotnet restore -r win-x64
 dotnet publish -c Release -o ./release -r win-x64 --self-contained true
-dotnet run -i --model=CustomVision.onnx
+./release/WindowsAiEdgeLabCV.exe -i --model=CustomVision.onnx
 ```

 **Example output:**